tangrammer/ew_snmp/README.md

 # generating and using java library (requirements: Maven and Leiningen)
 **Generating java library and installing in local maven repo**

-* pay attention on version library (written on project.clj file)
+Pay attention on version library (written on project.clj file)
 ```
 $ cd ew_snmp
 $ lein clean